 Toggle: English / Spanish

-The adenoids are lymph tissue that sits in your upper airway between your nose and the back of your throat.
+The adenoids are lymph tissues that sit in your upper airway between your nose and the back of your throat.
 They are similar to the tonsils.

 Enlarged adenoids means this tissue is swollen.